AfonsoVReis/social-news-platform/README.md

 - each dispatch to the store is intercepted by a `middleware` that saves the store state into `localStorage` persisting the data.
 - the app purposely does not check the user session prior to populating `localStorage`, because it's assumed that the user may log out and login again while still having some data persisted.
-- Please note that because the app is using `localStorage` we are not fully leveraging SSR features.
+- please note that since the app uses `localStorage`, it does not fully leverage SSR features.

 If you want to reset / reload the mocked data into the initial state you should clear the key `articles` in your browsers `localStorage`.